-Three additional datafiles have been included.
-Two of the new files are entitled “Bridge Junction & Railway Track Data” and “Incomplete Road Repair Data”.
-As suggested by the titles these files contain data from driving our test vehicle over those features.
+Additional datafiles have been uploaded showing the results from testing on specific road features.
+For example “Bridge Junction & Railway Track Data”, “Incomplete Road Repair Data” and “Speed Bump Testing” show results from driving over these features.
 Unlike most of the road data, these road features exist over very short distances therefore the displayed data is provided for a time of only 2 seconds.
 It should be obvious that data displayed beyond those 2 seconds would be rather meaningless because the vehicle’s vibration would no longer exist and would not provide a meaningful demonstration of the feature’s effect on the vehicle.

-A third file entitled “Bicycle Lateral & Longitudinal Rotations – Summary Table” has been included so that the motions of our passenger vehicle can be compared to the motions of a standard, hybrid, 21-speed bicycle that was run along a paved shoulder.
+A file entitled “Bicycle Lateral & Longitudinal Rotations – Summary Table” has been included so that the motions of our passenger vehicle can be compared to the motions of a standard, hybrid, 21-speed bicycle that was run along a paved shoulder.

 January 4, 2015: Data has been added for Eastbound Oxford County Road 18 (Norwich Road) From Highway 19 to Middletown Line.
 Westbound data will also be added shortly.